dbarton8406/Back-end-API/README.md

 ##POST/bills/create

-Both treasurers and roomates can create bills
+Only treasurers can create bills

 **Params**